-- 8.1.
-The Group should establish a robust financial and accounting control system, including adequate segregation of duties, authorisation controls and logging of entries or changes to ensure the accuracy and completeness of its books of account, as well as to prevent or detect any irregularities.
-Such system is subject to regular review and audit. - 8.2.
-Accurate records of all company transactions and Business Courtesies must be kept.
+- 9.1 Each Group company should have a robust financial and accounting control system, including adequate segregation of duties, authorisation controls and logging of entries or changes to ensure the accuracy and completeness of its books of account, as well as to prevent or detect any irregularities.
+Such system is subject to regular review and audit. - 9.2 Accurate records of all company transactions and Business Courtesies must be kept.
 All receipts and expenditures must be supported by documents that describe them accurately and properly.
 The falsification of any book, record or account of any company within the Group is prohibited.